MikeJaredS/hermiter/README.md

 median at any point in time along with probability densities and cumulative probabilities at arbitrary x
-* uses small and fixed memory for the estimator
+* uses small and constant memory for the estimator
+* provides a very compact, simultaneous representation of the pdf, cdf and quantile function that can be efficiently stored and communicated using e.g. saveRDS and readRDS functions (potentially even suitable for data with privacy restrictions since no observations are directly stored in the estimator object)

 ## Installation